sepal-ai/data-science-eval-runner/README.md

 For issues and questions:
 1. Check the GitHub issues
 2. Review the example agents
-3. Validate your setup with `python -m taiga validate-setup`
+3. Validate your setup with `python -m ds_runner validate-setup`

 ## License